 Large boats have decks that are considerably high from the surface of the sea.
 In that case, the height of the fall will be much higher – at least a few dozen meters or more.
-The danger of physical harm can be based on how the person fell into the water – the position they are in when they land.
+The danger of physical harm can be based on how the person fell into the water or the position when they land.

 Falling on water from an acceptable height is not that far different from falling on rock-hard ground.
-That’s why divers go in as low a height as possible and in a straight, pencil-like fashion, to carefully break the surface of the water without harming themselves.
+That’s why divers go in low as possible and a straight, pencil-like fashion to carefully break the surface of the water without harming themselves.